Joaomarceloamaral/ProjetoFigueiredoTurismo/wp-content/plugins/wp-reviews-plugin-for-google/readme.txt

 We offer 24/7 email support in English.

 We recommend the following order when searching for answers:
-1. Plugin FAQ here at the bottom - if you don’t already know why it’s worth displaying Google Reviews
-2. You can find more info and Troubleshooting in the plugin's admin dashboard after install.
+1. Plugin FAQ here at the bottom - if you don’t already know why it’s worth displaying Google Reviews2.
+You can find more info and Troubleshooting in the plugin's admin dashboard after install.
 3. [Trustindex FAQ](https://www.trustindex.io/frequently-asked-questions/)
 4. Check topics or ask a new question here: [Support Forum](https://wordpress.org/support/plugin/wp-reviews-plugin-for-google/)
+5. Join our Community on Facebook: https://www.facebook.com/groups/990874785532977
 5. If you still can't find the answer, feel free to email us: support@trustindex.io

 To find out more about who we are and what we do, here are some useful links: